AsaiToshiya/fortune-nips-bot/README-en.md

 # Fortune NIPs

-Fortune NIPs is a fortune NIPs bot on Nostr.
+Fortune NIPs is a bot on Nostr that tells your lucky NIP of the day.

 This bot replies to mentions.